waelhammoudeh/overpass-4-slackware/Guide/README-SETUP.md

 * Updates are for files from Geofabrik only.
 * Requires my "getdiff" program plus osmium.

+#### update_op_db.sh script:

+The "update_op_db.sh" bash script is to update the overpass database.
+It is very much ready to work for you.
+You DO need to get EVERY single thing right for a successful outcome.
+Feel free to try anything.

+In my TODO list is to write "update_op_db.sh" usage.
+Then add cron job to automate retrieving "Change Files" and updating with "update_op_db.sh".

+One thing to keep in mind, you start your "update" from "Change File" that has data DATED JUST AFTER what is in your region file.
+Doing this DO NOT leave a gap between dates either.

 [^1]:  More about this below.